PhilipSCA/philanderson-co-uk/Hannahwords/chemistry.md

 Eutecitc
 Amphoteric
-Scanduim - metallic elemtns in minute qualities Ionization energy - amount of energy to delete electron from atom
+Scanduim - metallic elemtns in minute qualities Ionization energy - amount of energy to delete electron from ato Deliquescence - pick up water vapour to form solution Amine - type of compound that is derivied from NH3 Amide - organic compound containing functional group Enthalpy - energy required to generate a system Fission - splitting unstable nucleus in two or more nucleus Cathode - metallic electrode, elctricty flows out Oxidation - oxygen combines with an element
+Aether - universal substance